blocktrail/simple-bitcoin-wallet-app/README.md

 ###Getting Started
 #####1.
 Copy the code
-First clone this repository and copy the `env.example.php` to a file called `env.php`.
+First clone this repository and copy the `env.example.php` to a file called `env.php` .
+This contains certain environment specific variables used in the app, including datbase connection settings and API keys.
-Then run `composer update` to download all the required packages.
+Now run `composer update` to download all the required packages.

 #####2.
 Get your API keys
-The `env.php` file is where certain environment variables are modified, including database connections settings and API keys.
 Go to [www.blocktrail.com](https://www.blocktrail.com/) and sign up for a free API account.
-Create an API key, and then add this to the `env.php` file.
+Create an API key, and then add this with the corresponding secret to the `env.php` file.

 For email functionality we use [Mailgun](https://mailgun.com).
 Sign up for an api key and then also add these to the `env.php` file.
+You can skip this step if you don't want to use the email feature.
-*(note that this file has been added to the .gitignore.
+*(note that the .env.php file has been added to the .gitignore.
 You should always keep your API details secret)*

 #####3.
 Set up the server
 run `php artisan serve` to quickly setup a nice little local server serve the app.
 Alternatively you can set up [Laravel Homestead](http://laravel.com/docs/4.2/homestead), the pre-packaged Vagrant virtual machine that provides you with a quick and easy local web server environment.